Sport in Russia: Figure skating

 Figure skating is a popular sport in Russia.
 In the 1960s the Soviet Union won a number of medals in figure skating, especially in pairs skating and ice dancing.
 At every Winter Olympics from 1964 through 2006, a Soviet or Russian pair won gold.
 The streak ended in 2010 when a Chinese pair won gold in 2010 Winter Olympics, a Russian pair returned to winning gold in pairs at the 2014 Winter Olympics in Sochi.

-After the Russian invasion of Ukraine, the International Skating Union banned all athletes from Russia from events until further notice.
+After the Russian invasion of Ukraine, the International Skating Union banned all athletes from Russia from events until 2026 when the ISU partially lifted the ban on Russian figure skaters, allowing them to compete as Individual Neutral Athletes starting with the 2026–27 season.

-Football

-The first football teams in the Russian Empire appeared in the late 1870s, but they consisted of foreigners living in Russia (English, Scottish, German).
-Soon Russian teams began to appear.
-On October 24, 1897, the first official match took place in the Russian Empire.
-In 1912, the first football championship was held in the Russian Empire.

-On 28 February 2022, due to the Russian invasion of Ukraine and in accordance with a recommendation by the International Olympic Committee (IOC), FIFA and UEFA suspended the participation of Russia, including in the Qatar 2022 World Cup.
-The Russian Football Union unsuccessfully appealed the FIFA and UEFA bans to the Court of Arbitration for Sport, which upheld the bans.

-Futsal

-Russia has both men and women futsal teams.
-Because of the Russian invasion of Ukraine, FIFA and Union of European Football Associations (UEFA) suspended from FIFA and UEFA competitions all Russian teams, both national representative teams and club teams.